 Never sign up for anything unless it is from a reputable source.

-As a good rule of thumb, make sure seniors ignore anything that comes by unsolicited email or as a pop-up such as contests, invitations to join a club, insurance, vacations, or other offers.
+As a good rule of thumb, make sure you ignore anything that comes by unsolicited email or as a pop-up such as contests, invitations to join a club, insurance, vacations, or other offers.
 The same holds true for installing software; free apps downloaded from pop-ups are almost always riddled with malware that can steal your personal information and compromise a system.

 Use only certified app stores when shopping for apps.